Skip to main content

 Protocol #1: Morning Sunlight

-What he does: 10–30 minutes of outdoor light within the first hour of waking up.
+What he does: 10–30 minutes of outdoor light within the first hour of waking.
 No sunglasses.
-Gets the circadian clock set, spikes cortisol at the right time, improves sleep quality downstream.
+Sets circadian clock.
+Spikes cortisol at the right time.
+Improves sleep downstream.

-Cost: Free.
+Cost: $0.
 Walk outside.
-This one requires exactly zero dollars and is probably the most actionable thing in his catalog.
+This single intervention is the most actionable thing he discusses.

 Protocol #2: Cold Exposure / Cold Plunge

 What he does: 11 minutes of cold water exposure per week, split across 2–4 sessions.
-Temperatures that feel "uncomfortably cold but safe" — typically 50–60°F. Aims for the spike in norepinephrine and dopamine.
+50–60°F. Targets dopamine and norepinephrine spike.

 Search cold plunge + cryotherapy in Austin →